NeoMeirer/neomeirer.github.io/_hidden_posts/sports/2023-12-14-MorningRun.md

 - this workout even works during lunchbreak
 *might be nicer in winter when it's dark in the morning - but maybe try to do it before eating lunch*
 - or in the evening
-*but I try to not do it right before sleeping to have optimal sleep*
+*but I try to not do it right before sleeping to not stress the body too much before going to bed*